Meloxicam: Uses, Side Effects, Dangers, and Precautions

 Information regarding the addictive potential of Meloxicam is sparse and inconclusive; documented incidences of NSAID overdose and toxicity involved mostly ibuprofen and naproxen.7

-Data from various sporting fields show that many athletes take NSAIDs before a sporting event to prevent pain or inflammation.
-However, scientific evidence for such use is lacking, and using NSAIDs preventatively could cause significant side effects.8
+Data from various sports show that many athletes take NSAIDs before their sporting events to prevent pain or inflammation.
+However, scientific evidence for such use is lacking, and using NSAIDs preventatively can cause significant side effects.8

 • Stomach ulcers, bleeding, or holes